GoodSSenDev/WPFMusicPlayer/README.md

-^ Ui for music player WPF
+^ Ui for music player WPF (the Play button will changes to the Pause button when mouse Click occurs)

 For Audio I will use NAudio package